Get free access to

 Unable to subscribe?
 Try this page.

-While in the realm of transfer pricing, the year 2024 will not bring groundbreaking changes, taxpayers will still be required to adhere to the existing regulations concerning the documentation and reporting of transactions.
+While in the realm of transfer pricing in Poland, the year 2025 will not bring groundbreaking changes, taxpayers will still be required to adhere to the existing regulations concerning the documentation and reporting of transactions.
 Increased scrutiny and growing interest from tax authorities in this area demand particular attention and precision in documentation from entrepreneurs.
 Business owners must be prepared to meticulously document transactions with related entities to avoid potential issues during tax inspections.

 This is particularly crucial in the context of international business operations, where transfer prices may be a subject of heightened interest for tax authorities.